 A Government Relations Division of Cornerstone Focusing on State Actions So far, most other states that have passed ESG legislation studied where their state dollars are invested, and state contracts are held to find potential solutions.
-They have also placed restraints on their own state governments from mandating the use of ESG scores on private businesses.
-Proposals such as SB 291, the Senate companion to HB 2436, seem to follow this trend as it touches on all of those items without saddling local financial institutions with more regulatory burden.
+They have also often placed restraints on their own state governments from mandating the use of ESG scores on private businesses.
+Proposals such as HB 2436 seem to follow this trend as it touches on all of those items without saddling local financial institutions with more regulatory burden.
 Given that the underlying concern is an improper intervention in the free-market for ideological purposes it seems consistent that the solution not also interfere in the free-market.
 This bill does not place a mandate on private businesses to lend to a particular industry or individual.
 It does however disincentivize large institutions that may hold public funds or state contracts to not use ESG scores in their business or lending practices.
-Because SB 291 focusses on state actions without further intervention into a credit union's ability to make responsible lending decisions we stand neutral on the proposal.
+Because HB 2436 focusses on state actions without further intervention into a credit union's ability to make responsible lending decisions we stand neutral on the proposal.
 It is unproven that punitive provisions are required to slow down or stop the use of ESG scores, and this could still be a strong first step to show out-of-state institutions that Kansas is an open and free market for all industries.
-Punitive Provisions Directly Placed on Credit Unions We appreciate the evolution and improvement that these proposals have gone through since the 2022 legislative session but remain opposed to punitive provisions, such as fines or misdemeanor crimes, placed directly on Kansas credit unions.
+Punitive Provisions Directly Placed on Credit Unions We appreciate the evolution and improvement that this proposal has gone through since the 2022 legislative session.
+Although punitive provisions, such as fines or misdemeanor crimes, are not currently present in this bill we wanted to address our concerns with them should they be considered.
 While it is unlikely that a member-owned Kansas credit union would be credibly accused of using social credit scores in their lending decisions the cost and time of litigating those accusations is an unnecessary burden.
 Overregulation by government is one of the leading factors for the decline in small financial institutions nationwide and particularly in rural Kansas.
 Most regulatory burdens that drive up compliance costs for Kansas credit unions are imposed by the federal government.
 Federal one-size-fits-all regulation has led to tens of millions of dollars in compliance and regulatory costs for Kansas credit unions each year.
 Full time staff is required for credit unions to hope to remain in compliance leading to the eventual merger or acquisition of smaller credit unions.
-For these reasons we have are neutral on SB 291 and oppose SB 224.
-Thank you again for the opportunity to testify on these proposals and for your consideration.
+For these reasons we have are neutral on HB 2436.
+Thank you again for the opportunity to testify on this proposal and for your consideration.
 Please reach out with any thoughts or questions at mmurray@kscua.coop or 785.215.9574